Esotericism is absurd

 - It is not worth spending the hard earned money on some superstitious stuff - invest the money better in your future.

-- If you are currently in a phase of change or are a little unsure, you are probably more receptive to such messages.
-Look for comfort and affection rather with dear people instead of the occult.
+- If you are currently in a transitional phase or are a bit unsure, you are probably more receptive to such messages.
+Look for comfort and attention rather with loved ones instead of the occult.

 - Are you looking for advice on a specific event?
 You do not mean, their common sense and their assessment of things is a better guide than your superstition.
 And after all, that's exactly what you're aiming for - right?
 Then you do not need an oracle.